i9shubham/social-share/README.md

 # social-share

-Socail Share is an web application where user can create account and post their thoughts also he/she can comment on their/other's post.
+Social Share is an web application where user can create account and post their thoughts also he/she can comment on their/other's post.
 Someone can search posts.

 ## Setting Up Locally